RAYWAY produces qualified, safety-conscious, entry-level Heavy Equipment Operators.

 On completion of any RAYWAY course, all students take home a laminated wallet card and an 8 1/2" x 11" framed "Certificate of Achievement" for completing the "Excavator or Backhoe Operator Course", an 8 1/2" x 11" framed "Certificate of Completion" and a laminated wallet card for the included "Excavator or Backhoe Operator Safety Course", an 8 1/2" x 11" framed picture of you on a machine, a RAYWAY T-shirt, hat, coffee mug, pen, calculator, daily journal book, course training books.

 Invest in your future TODAY!

 One of the biggest complaints we've heard from students who attended other training schools is that they didn't get enough practical hands-on training, ie seat time to make them employable as an entry level operator.
 That's why at RAYWAY we strive to give you more seat-time than any other operator training school courses of the same duration in western Canada!!

-In fact, RAYWAY students spend about 10% of the time in the classroom and about 90% on the equipment.
+In fact, RAYWAY courses are about 90% practical and about 10% theory (classroom).
 You'll even operate a machine on the very first day!
 At RAYWAY there are no simulators - only real hands-on operating newer full size machines.